datastructures-js/linked-list/LinkedList.md

 ```

 ### .removeEach(cb)
-Loop on the linked list from beginning to end, removes the nodes that returns a list of the removed nodes.
+removes the nodes that returns true from a callback check and returns the number of removed nodes.

 <table>
   <tr>